 Mobile Bay Shore Habitat Conservation and Acquisition Initiative

-The number of awards from the Gulf Environmental Benefit Fund in the state of Florida now stands at 40, with a total current value of more than $229 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Florida now stands at 45, with a total current value of nearly $290 million.

 Apalachicola Bay Oyster Restoration

 Pensacola East Bay Oyster Habitat Restoration

 Eliminating Light Pollution at Sea Turtle Nesting Beaches